MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

 >>> cryolo_boxmanager.py

-Now press :menuselection:`File --> Open image folder` and the select the :file:`full_data` directory.
-The first image should pop up.
+Now press :guilabel:`File` -> :guilabel:`Open` -> :guilabel:`SPA` -> :guilabel:`Micrograph folder` and the select the :file:`full_data` directory.
+The first image should
+pop up.
 You can navigate in the directory tree through the images.

+You might want to run a low pass filter before you start picking.
+Switch to tab :guilabel:`Filtering` and press :guilabel:`Apply` to get a low pass filtered version of your currently selected micrograph.
+An absolute frequency cut-off of 0.1.
+The allowed values are 0 - 0.5.
+Lower values means stronger filtering.

 Here is how to pick particles:

 * :kbd:`LMB`: Place a box
 * Hold :kbd:`LMB`: Move a box
 * :kbd:`Control` + :kbd:`LMB`: Remove a box
 * :kbd:`h` KEY: Toggle to make boxes invisible / visible

-You might want to run a low pass filter before you start picking the particles.
-Just press :guilabel:`Apply` to get a low pass filtered version of your currently selected micrograph.
-An absolute frequency cut-off of 0.1.
-The allowed values are 0 - 0.5.
-Lower values means stronger filtering.

 You can change the box size in the main window, by changing the number in the text field :guilabel:`Box size`:
 Press :guilabel:`Set` to apply it to all picked particles.
 For picking, you should the use minimum sized square which encloses your particle.

+If you have micrographs that do not contain particles but only contamination / ice you can add them to your training set by activate the checkbox infront of the micrograph.

-If you finished picking from your micrographs, you can export your box files with :menuselection:`Files --> Write box files`.
+If you finished picking from your micrographs, you can export your box files with :guilabel:`File` -> :guilabel:`Save` files`.
 Create a new directory called train_annotation and save it there.
 Close boxmanager.

-Now create a third folder with the name :file:`train_image`.
+Optionally, you create a third folder with the name :file:`train_image`.
 Now for each box file, copy the corresponding image from :file:`full_data` into :file:`train_image`.

 .. note::